 Due to widespread isolation and fear, Hong Kong now finds itself at a standstill.
 With protests already affecting the city, COVID-19 appears to be gearing up for the knockout.
 The travel and F&B industry have noticeably suffered in its wake, but how are the people of Hong Kong coping?

-In a recent poll conducted by The Chinese University, they found that the wealthier a Hong Kong residents is, the harder they are finding it to cope with social isolation.
+In a recent poll conducted by The Chinese University, they found that the wealthier Hong Kong residents are, the harder they are finding it to cope with social isolation.
 Wanna know which of your friends got dough?
-Just see how much they’re complaining online!
+Just see how much they're complaining online!

 When it came to finances, 33.8 per cent of participants said the outbreak has had a substantial and negative impact on their income.
 While another 47.3 per cent said, the effect was minimal.

 When looking into people's psychological state, 32.1 per cent said there has been a substantial amount of stress.
 In comparison, 52.8 per cent said the impact was mild.

 When asked if daily life had been affected, such as work, school or meals, 51.4 per cent stated that the negative impact was significant.
 No surprises that when it came to social life, 53.6 per cent said the coronavirus outbreak has had a massive and adverse effect on them.

 Hong Kong people are certainly used to living on top of one another.
 One of the densest cities in the world, its culture is very much entwined with people being communal and in close proximity.
 Just think of the MTR.
 However, growing travel restrictions, alcohol bans and limitations on gatherings do raise concerns on how Hong Kong will continue to weather this.